wychwitch/ash-in-the-snow/content/People/Iscin.md

 - Doing something you tell them to do.
 - Fighting to protect you.
 - Favoring you, but only if they don’t already.
-**If they’re an NPC,** they can’t act out against you while Charmed. **If they’re a PC,** you also can spend 1 Charm to inspire or distract them, granting them Advantage or Disadvantage on their next roll.%%
+**If they’re an NPC,** they can’t act out against you while Charmed. **If they’re a PC,** you also can spend 1 Charm to inspire or distract them, granting them Advantage or Disadvantage on their next roll.

+%%

 ![[../iscin.png|430]]